-Generation E-Xeon The new chip developer could offer a huge jump in the number of processing cores available to the server world
+Generation E-Xeon The new chip developer will be able to offer a huge jump in the number of processing cores available to the server world

-It should be noted that today it can be accommodated up to four processors Xeon E5 dedicated motherboards, and assuming this capability is also maintained in the new generation - no less than 128 will be able to create such advanced physical processing units per unit in standard 1U dimensions
+It should be noted that today it can be accommodated up to four processors Xeon E5 in dedicated motherboards, and assuming that this capability will be maintained in the new generation as well - it will be possible to create a unit of no less than 128 such advanced physical processing units in a unit with standard 1U dimensions

-All this data may sound strange and strange to the average home consumer, but in the end there is an important technological advance that will probably affect all chipmakers' products later - who knows, maybe in two years we will be able to see Extreme Home Processors with 14 or 16 Processing cores?
+All of this data may sound foreign and bizarre to the average home consumer, but in the end there is an important technological advancement here that is likely to affect all of the chip giant's products later - who knows, maybe in two years we'll see home 'extreme' processors with 14 or 16 Processing cores?
 We'll see.